 Each species finds solutions for given foodstuffs running out seasonally.
 The learning is embedded in the collective memory of the whole species (or just the regional tribe), gained over thousands of previous winters or other seasonal shortage cycles.

 Searching by herbivores is thus in a way similar to hunting by carnivores.
 Survival skills include collective memory of areas where certain dietary components can be found when specific weather conditions arrive.
-Still, some animals will get thin; even starve in the off season, especially the grass dependent species.
+Still, some animals will get thin; even starve in the off-season, especially the grass-dependent species (Coates Palgrave, 2002).